 The board is supported by seven panels, none of which have delegated decision making powers.
-Five panels support each of our funding themes and assist Trustees to assess grant applications.
+Five panels support each of our funding themes and assist Trustees to assess of grant applications.
 The finance panel supports the assessment of each charity applicant's governance and finance, and the investment panel supports the Trustees in monitoring fund and manager performance.
+Since the year end, the finance panel has been succeeded by an audit and risk panel.
 Each is chaired by a Trustee and represented by volunteers with relevant expertise.
-Around 458 hours of volunteer time was provided by our board members and volunteers this year.
+Around 475 hours of volunteer time was provided by our board members and volunteers this year.